Official Languages of the Union Act, 1925

+Although in theory recognising both Dutch and Afrikaans as equal varieties of the same pluricentric language, the Act served to largely displace standard Dutch as a language of government in favour of standard Afrikaans.

 Background

 Ambiguity

-The South Africa Act of 1909—the constitution of the Union—declared the English and Dutch languages to be the state's official languages.
+The South Africa Act 1909—the constitution of the Union—declared the English and Dutch languages to be the state's official languages.

 Part 8, section 137, of the South Africa Act read:

 Both the English and Dutch languages shall be official languages of the Union, and shall be treated on a footing of equality, and possess and enjoy equal freedom, rights, and privileges; all records, journals, and proceedings of Parliament shall be kept in both languages, and all Bills, Acts, and notices of general public importance or interest issued by the Government of the Union shall be in both languages.

+Doubts soon arose about the recognition of the Afrikaans language and whether its status as a Dutch daughter language meant it was implicitly included.
+Many Afrikaans-speakers still considered themselves to be speakers of Dutch — albeit a substandard variety of it — and standard Dutch remained commonly used in writing and formal settings.
+Meanwhile, the movement to recognise Afrikaans as unique language was growing, especially after the British conquest, with many Afrikaner intellectuals believing that a state of diglossia (that is, a discrepancy between the spoken and written language) would cause younger Afrikaners to switch to English instead.
+Recognising Afrikaans as a valid variety of Dutch was thus somewhat of a compromise between these two views.

 Provision

-Doubts soon arose about the status of the Afrikaans language and whether its status as a Dutch daughter language implied it to be on equal footing.

 The single substantive provision of the Official Languages Act reads:

 The word "Dutch" in section one hundred and thirty-seven of the South Africa Act, 1909, and wheresoever else that word occurs in the said Act, is hereby declared to include Afrikaans.